Doctors Note Logo

 Too Much REM?
 How Your Brain Regulates (or Fails) Sleep Stages

-There are several factors to consider.
-Too much REM can follow sleep deprivation rebound, depression, alcohol or medication changes, narcolepsy, or REM sleep behavior disorder, and when it crowds out deep sleep you may wake unrefreshed with vivid dreams, more awakenings, mood swings, and poor concentration.
+Too much REM sleep can result from sleep deprivation rebound, depression, alcohol use, medication changes, narcolepsy, or REM sleep behavior disorder.
+When REM crowds out deep sleep, you may wake unrefreshed with vivid dreams, frequent awakenings, mood swings, and poor concentration.

-Balance is the goal, not more REM; practical steps include circadian and stress support plus low-dose melatonin, magnesium, glycine, and L-theanine while limiting alcohol and never stopping meds without guidance.
-See the complete details below for red flags like acting out dreams or daytime sleep attacks and for how to choose the right next steps in your care.
+The goal is balance, not more REM.
+Practical steps include circadian rhythm and stress support, plus low-dose melatonin, magnesium, glycine, and L-theanine, while limiting alcohol and never stopping medications without medical guidance.
+Red flags include acting out dreams or daytime sleep attacks.

 answer background